-Longitudinal research helps us understand how a group of people develop and change over a long time.
-We’ve been carrying out GUS and ELSA for more than a decade and as a result our researchers are expert at building strong relationships with participants, staying in touch with them when they move and getting the most out of the huge amounts of data we collect.
+Our researchers are expert at conducting longitudinal research, building strong relationships with participants, staying in touch with them when they move and getting the most out of the huge amounts of data we collect.

-Our GUS interviewers are in regular contact with up to 6,000 children.
-The data we collect is very detailed and is used by the Scottish Government to develop and monitor the success of their policies and services for children and families.
+The data we collect is very detailed and is used by governments and stakeholders to develop and monitor the success of their policies and services.

-We’ve developed special techniques to make sure we get really accurate information from participants.
-For example, a life history tool used key events, like the moon landing in 1969, to prompt people’s memories about what was happening to them at the time.
-We have also asked some participants to wear an activity monitor to measure how much physical activity they do.
+We have developed special techniques to make sure we get really accurate information from participants.
+For example, a life history tool using key events, like the moon landing in 1969, to prompt people’s memories about what was happening to them at the time.
+In other projects, we have also asked some participants to wear an activity monitor to measure how much physical activity they do.